-Requests for trailblazers should be sent the the appropriate DOT Borough Commissioner.
+Requests for trailblazers should be sent to the appropriate DOT Borough Commissioner.
 Requesters will be asked to prepare all relevant documentation, including the number of passenger car trips generated and number of parking spaces available.
 Requests will be reviewed for need and feasibility.

 DOT installs Community Identification signs at the request of sponsor, such as an elected official, neighborhood association, or merchant association.
 Community Identication signs can be used to highlight a block watch, a community achievement or for similar purposes in a specific area.
 A Community Identification sign should never be used for advertising purposes or in a manner that would interfere or compete with existing regulatory, warning and directional signage.
 The signs may be oriented to either motorists or pedestrians.